NickAviator/DrawingApp/README.md

 2. Save file, re-open it and edit.
 3. Export in 1 of 4 different formats.

-Features:
-1. Save image for re-open in InkCanvas - is one file, that is unavaliable to open in Windows with standart tools. <br>
+Feature: save image for re-open in InkCanvas - is one file, that is unavaliable to open in Windows with standart tools. <br>
 Export final image to another file, that you can create with Windows File Explorer.
-2. The exported image gets some cropped.
-Possibly the line 92 in MainWindow.xaml.cs needs some changes.

 Nikita Lomkin <br>
 Moscow, Russia  <br>